 ISO 27001 implementation typically requires a dedicated team of information security professionals who are well-versed in the standard’s requirements.
 This may involve hiring external consultants or training existing staff to ensure effective implementation and maintenance of the information security management system.

-However, it is important to note that the level of effort and resources required for successful implementation may vary depending on the size and complexity of the organization.
+However, it is important to note that the level of effort and resources required for successful implementation may vary depending on the size and complexity of the organisation.
 Conducting a thorough cost-benefit analysis and assessing the availability of resources is crucial in making an informed decision.

 Conclusion: ISO 27001 and NIST in Perspective